PC Setup - Practical advice on security, organisation and backing systems up - Eliminate Spam

-OS - Our main PC now runs Linux Fedora 23 with the XFCE front end.
-The laptop runs Windows XP professional (service pack 3).
+OS - Our main PC now runs Linux Fedora with the XFCE front end.
+The laptop (old) now runs a lite version of Linux Mint.

 Why not Vista or Windows 7,8,9,10?
 From long experience of Microsoft products, running the latest software is always a nightmare with some new bug or incompatibility just waiting to strike.
 This creates a huge amount of work trying to get on top of the situation and detracts from productivity.

 This free and amazing program allows you to run any OS in a standalone container.
 You can totally isolate it from the web if you wish to stop viral contamination.
 So, after a few false starts, we ended up with containers for XP, Linux Kali, Win 8.1 and Win 10.
 You basically install your OS as normal but to a container rather than the PC.
-Given that most of our business software ran on XP, an isolated container is ideal to continue doing this without any fear of crashes or viruses.
+Given that most of our business software runs on XP, an isolated container is ideal to continue doing this without any fear of crashes or viruses.
 You can of course save a container and use it as an instant backup - perfect.
 So you fire up the PC, click VirtualBox and then select which OS you want to use today (or indeed ALL of them at once).
 Quick, simple and it works exactly like having the OS installed on your PC.

 Fedora In Use

 Time has shown that Fedora is rock stable (never crashed) and suits our business perfectly.
 Shared drives are another bonus and are accessible from all OS and the host Linux.
 This means that files that Windows won't allow you to change (er why?) can be simply deleted under Linux.
 Control (and sanity) is restored!
 The update process is very different to MS too.
 You can see exactly what is happening at all times and is far far better than the Win 10 experience of frozen PC, black screen, weird non-linear % update screens and multiple reboots.
-Yes sir, way batter!
+Yes sir, way better!
 You also get four 'Workspaces' which is a brilliant idea.
 Each one can have a different program running in it.
 So you could have for example Linux on screen 1, Win 10 screen 2, a network traffic monitor screen 3 and say your emails on screen 4.
 All accessible with a single click.
 On top of that, all the services that matter are accessible and displayed at all times.
 This really increases productivity and removes the Windows frustrations of hunting down services buried deep under multiple layers of clicks.
 Backup programs are built in and work seamlessly.
 The downside of Linux is the pain of learning it and the non intuitive program names (simple text editor called Mousepad for example, or K3b for burning CDs).